 Cross-disciplinary teams are highly encouraged.
 The most successful teams have members with various skill sets from various departments, including liberal arts, sciences, built environments, law, engineering, business, policy, etc. We encourage diversity in your team in every way possible.

-The competition entry must be developed during the student’s tenure at their high school, college, or university.
+The competition entry must be developed during the student’s tenure at their institution.
 Students working with outside entrepreneurs must create their own original business ideas and have responsibility for their own portion of the business.
 In this case students must have an ownership stake in the business or the potential for equity or employment.

 If the team or company entering the competition is revenue positive, actual annual revenue cannot exceed $25k.
 (Please note this is different than the company’s projected revenue.
 This rule does not apply to projected revenue.)

 All submissions to the ZWH must live up to the higher ideals of Zero Waste Washington.
 The team’s idea must be appropriate for a nonprofit-sponsored event.
 Zero Waste Washington reserves the right to disqualify any entry that in its judgment violates the letter or the spirit of the competition or exceeds the bounds of social convention.

 Your submission into the competition is distributed to a large group of community professionals who act as coaches, mentors and judges.
 We therefore strongly encourage any team with concerns regarding intellectual property such as patent or copyright potential to either contact their University’s intellectual property office (for University-developed discoveries) or competent legal counsel (for non-University related ideas) before submitting their proposal in the competition.